LethalRabbit/efteling-danse-macabre-wled-lantern/README.md

 Reconnect to the new WiFi network using your updated password.

 We will now continue to the wiring steps.
+Put your ESP32 board aside for now, we will need it again later.

 ---